gnolang/gno/docs/concepts/realms.md

 their state between transactions calls.
-In practice, global variables in the realm code are automatically persisted after a transaction has been executed, resulting in the fact that developers do not need to bother with the intricacies of state management and persistence.
+In practice, global variables in the realm code are automatically persisted after a transaction has been executed, resulting in the fact that developers do not need to bother with the intricacies of state management and persistence, like they do with other languages.

 ### On-chain paths
 Since Gno.land is built for full transparency and auditability, all on-chain Gno